tweag/rules_nixpkgs/docs/remote-execution-tutorial.md

 The goal of this step is to mount the exported file share from the Nix server.
 This will enable the executors to have the current state of the Nix store.

-The exact setup will different depending on what kind of executor you're using.
+The exact setup will be different depending on what kind of executor you're using.
 Below are some examples of such configurations.

 ### VM server